How Much Compensation Can I Claim For An Accident In An Office?

 To win a compensation claim, we usually need to prove negligence on the part of the employer or building occupier.
 In other words, we need to show the court that the employer has failed in his duty of care towards you.

-Whatever may be the case in your individual circumstances, you can rely on us to do the necessary homework to establish which party or parties were negligent and to bring your compensation claim to a swift conclusion.
+Whatever may be the case in your individual circumstances, you can rely on us to do the necessary homework to establish which party or parties were negligent and to bring office accident claims to a swift conclusion.

 Injuries resulting from slips, trips, and falls make up the majority of compensation claims.
-The HSE estimates that there were 119,000 such cases in 2015/16, making up about a third of all reported injuries.
-Slip and fall compensation amounts may be higher than you would think, so if you’ve been injured in this way then please contact us today.
+Slip and fall compensation amounts may be higher than you would think, so if you’ve been injured in this way, then please contact us today.

 Slips, trips, and falls in an office or shop are typically caused by preventable hazards, such as: